FishEvolution/EggColour/README.md

 READ ME

-Data Overview - Contains all the original data for Egg Colour and Environmental Data used.
+FishEggs.csv - Contains all the original data for Egg Colour and Environmental Data used.

 Below is a description of how each part of the methods were carried out including file names used in each analysis.